 - Forell | Elsesser provided structural engineering services for the seismic upgrade of this 1908, 97,000 s.f.
 13-story building.
-Listed on the National Register of Historic Places, 201 Post Street is steel framed, brick infill with a historic terra cotta facade.
+Listed on the National Register of Historic Places, 201 Post Street is a steel-framed, brick infill with a historic terra cotta facade.

-- Ultimately a combination of concrete shear wall at the “back” wall next to the adjacent property, and concrete moment frames on the remaining 3 sides were used.
+- Ultimately a combination of the concrete shear wall at the “back” wall next to the adjacent property, and concrete moment frames on the remaining 3 sides were used.
 Upturned concrete beams above the floors were used for ease of construction, which made the rebar placement a lot easier compared to conventional frames.
 During the retrofitting process, the brick facade was anchored to the new concrete wall and frames.

 Forell/Elsesser provided structural engineering services for the seismic upgrade of this 1908, 97,000 s.f.
 13-story building.Customized Solution